Barliesque/EasyAGAL/README.txt

 CHANGE LOG _________________________________________________________________________________________

+31.Aug.2012
+- Rewrote Trig.atan2() which had a bug (thanks @nshen for reporting)
+- Added public access to property "code" which is useful for comments

 4.June.2012
 - Updated AGALMiniAssembler.as
 - Removed macro placeholders for seq & sne which are now supported
 - Updated swc & docs

 18.May.2012
-- Fixed atan() formula which was incorrect for input values less than 0
+- Fixed atan() formula which was incorrect for input values less than 0 (thanks @makc for reporting)
 - New alias management functions!   assign()  & unassign()
 - Added .xy as a standard component selection
 - Removed unsupported flags from TextureFlag.as